risawitama/verbose-potato/README.md

-## What do you call a boomerang that won't come back?
-A stick.
+## Where do you take someone who has been injured in a Peek-a-boo accident?
+To the I.C.U.